anfe67/EUROBIS-QC/README.md

 ```
 ...\eurobis-qc\dbworks\database
 ```
-Must be decompressed with a tool of choice until the file  EUROBIS_QC_LOOKUP_DB.db is present in the same directory.
+must be decompressed with a tool of choice until the file  EUROBIS_QC_LOOKUP_DB.db is present in the same directory.

 The main difference between the Linux install and the Windows install is that the Linux configuration files are **in the virtual environments, where the packages are installed**, while in Windows they are in the **git clone** directory

 #### Verification